Prismatik/dendritic/README.md

 Dendritic is a scaffolder and _light_ framework for HTTP APIs.
 It will give you the bones of an API using JSON Schema, Express and RethinkDB.

-Dendritic is designed to work in the Pirate stack, hence the name: Dendritic The Pirate.
+Dendritic is designed to work in the Pirate stack.

 If you're unfamiliar, the Pirate stack is made up of: